There Existed An Addiction To Blood | Between cinema and human nature

 In La Mala Ordina (such as Fernando Di Leo’s 1972 crime movie, The Italian Connection) or Club Down, the trio expresses their reinterpretation of horrorcore.
 An ethereal, swift flow suspended on a drone enriched by sounds of screams and clangor of metallic broken things.
 They seem torn apart by a shadowy presence.
 This particular style of production keeps the tension high as if the listener was watching a well-made thriller movie.

 The whole project seems to have a cinematic nature.
-It integrates different interludes, taken by horror movies.
-Moreover, it borrows the title itself from Bill Gunn’s 1973 vampire horror film, Ganja and Hess.
+It integrates different interludes taken from horror movies.
+Moreover, it borrows the title from Bill Gunn’s 1973 vampire horror film, Ganja and Hess.
 These interludes, though, weigh down the tracklist and make the work feel a little bloated at times.

 Addicted to human nature and blood